-A PAPER by Associate Professor Praveen Linga, published in 2013, has been listed as a “Top 25 most cited paper” in Energy Journal as of 11 January 2017.
-This constitutes the Top 25 most cited (top 1%) of more than 6,000 publications in the Elsevier’s Energy Journal published since 2012.
+A PAPER by Associate Professor Praveen Linga, published in 2013, has been listed as a “Top 25 most cited papers” in journal Energy as of 11 January 2017.
+This constitutes the Top 25 most cited (top 1%) of more than 6,000 publications in the Elsevier’s journal Energy published since 2012.

 The paper, titled “Precombustion capture of carbon dioxide in a fixed bed reactor using the clathrate hydrate process” (Volume 50, pp. 364-373), has 105 citations and is the 12th most cited paper within the Journal.